isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019) are not required to undergo an on-arrival COVID-19 PCR test.</i></p>

-#### 1. How do I pay for the on-arrival COVID-19 PCR test?
-Travellers should register and make payment for their on-arrival COVID-19 PCR test <a href="/health/covid19-tests/pcrtest#price">here</a>.

-#### 2. Are travellers required to take an on-arrival COVID-19 PCR test?

-Children aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019) are not required to undergo an on-arrival COVID-19 PCR test.

-All other travellers must undergo a COVID-19 Polymerase Chain Reaction (PCR) test upon arrival in Singapore.
-The test results will likely be out within 24 hours.

-After taking the COVID-19 PCR test, travellers are to immediately take private transportation, taxi, or private hire car from the airport to their declared place of accommodation.
-They must remain isolated at the place of accommodation until their test result is confirmed to be negative.
-After being notified of their negative test results, travellers will be allowed to go about their activities in Singapore.

-To expedite the COVID-19 PCR test at the airport, travellers should pre-book and make payment <a href="https://safetravel.changiairport.com/">here</a>.

-#### 3. What types of transportation do travellers need to use when going from the airport to their declared place of accommodation, after taking the COVID-19 PCR test?
+#### 1. What are the requirements for transportation from the airport to the declared place of accommodation, after taking the on-arrival COVID-19 PCR test?

 After taking the COVID-19 PCR test, travellers are to immediately take private transportation, taxi, or private hire car (e.g. GrabSHN, Go-Jek, Ryde, MVL(TADA), via the respective providers’ apps) from the airport to their declared place of accommodation.
-The traveller may proceed to the taxi stand or call any of the service providers below to book a taxi.

-#### 4. Can travellers shop and dine at Changi Airport and visit Jewel Changi Airport upon arrival in Singapore?

-No, travellers are not allowed to shop and dine at Changi Airport, including Jewel Changi Airport.
-This is because travellers are required to leave the airport immediately after their on-arrival COVID-19 PCR test, to isolate in their declared accommodation until the test result is confirmed to be negative.

-The only exception is for the procurement of goods and services from permitted concessionaires within the airport transit area or the cordoned-off area in the Arrivals Hall.

-Travellers will only be allowed to go about their activities in Singapore after being notified of their negative test results.

-#### 5. What types of accommodation do travellers need to use while waiting for their test results?

-The self-isolation accommodation types are:
-- residential accommodation (i.e. HDB flat, condominium or landed property); or
-- non-residential accommodation (i.e. hotel or serviced apartment).

-Travellers must isolate alone, or with household members who are vaccinated and have the same travel history, arrival date and self-isolation requirement.
-If there are other occupants in the accommodation, without the same travel history, arrival date and self-isolation requirement, the traveller(s) must isolate in an individual room with an en-suite toilet.

-Travellers are required to bear the cost of their accommodation (if applicable) in Singapore.

-Travellers may refer to the Singapore Hotel Association (SHA) <a href="https://www.sha.org.sg/hotel-accommodation">website</a> for a list of hotels.
-The list is non-exhaustive and travellers may book other available accommodations as long as they offer individual rooms with an en-suite toilet.

-#### 6. Can travellers share the same room with family members / travel companions / a caregiver (due to a certified disability or special needs) while waiting for their PCR test results?

-If the family member(s), travel companion(s) or caregiver is/are <a href="/health/vtsg">fully vaccinated</a> and share similar travel history in the past 14 days prior to departure for Singapore, travellers may share the same room with such persons, while waiting for their PCR test results.

-Please also note that if a traveller’s test result is confirmed to be positive, all persons who had shared the same room with the traveller, as well as those identified to be a close contact, will be issued a Quarantine / Isolation Order, and/or be subject to further public health requirements.

-#### 7. How much is the on-arrival COVID-19 PCR test at the airport?

-The cost of the COVID-19 PCR test is S$160 (inclusive of Goods and Services Tax).
-Travellers will bear the cost of the test in Singapore.

-To expedite the COVID-19 PCR test at the airport, travellers should pre-book and make payment <a href="https://safetravel.changiairport.com/">here</a>.

-#### 8. What happens if travellers refuse to undergo the on-arrival COVID-19 PCR test?

-Among other measures which may be taken, if travellers refuse to undergo the on-arrival COVID-19 PCR test, they may have their VTP cancelled and be refused entry into Singapore.
-In such an event, travellers may also be liable for all costs incurred for their repatriation, including custody and maintenance pending repatriation.

-#### 9. Can my company / family member / friend pick me up from the airport in a private vehicle and transport me to my declared place of accommodation where I will be waiting for my COVID-19 PCR test results?

 Travellers entering Singapore on an approved VTP may be picked up from the airport by their company / family member / friend in a private vehicle.
 There should not be more than one person picking the traveller up from the airport.

 Travellers must be transported directly to their declared place of accommodation to await their COVID-19 PCR test results.
 All persons in the private vehicle must wear face masks throughout the journey.
 The following precautionary measures are also strongly encouraged:
 - The traveller should sit alone in the back seat and the front passenger seat should be left unoccupied.
 - If more than one traveller is picked up, travellers sharing the same vehicle should have the same travel history and head to the same declared accommodation.
 - The vehicle windows should be wound down and the air-conditioning turned off, where practical.
 - After the traveller has been dropped off at his/her declared accommodation, the driver should wipe down the vehicle.
-Please refer to the National Environment Agency (NEA) <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/cleaning-and-disinfection/advisories/advisory-on-surface-cleaning-and-disinfection-for-covid-19">guidelines</a> for surface cleaning and disinfection.
+Please refer to the <a href="https://www.nea.gov.sg/our-services/public-cleanliness/environmental-cleaning-guidelines/cleaning-and-disinfection/advisories/advisory-on-surface-cleaning-and-disinfection-for-covid-19" target="_blank">National Environment Agency (NEA) guidelines</a> for surface cleaning and disinfection.

+#### 2. What happens if travellers refuse to undergo the on-arrival COVID-19 PCR test?

+Among other measures which may be taken, if travellers refuse to undergo the on-arrival COVID-19 PCR test, they may have their VTP cancelled and be refused entry into Singapore.
+In such an event, travellers may also be liable for all costs incurred for their repatriation, including custody and maintenance pending repatriation.

+#### 3. What should travellers do if they test positive for COVID-19?

+Travellers who have tested positive should expect to receive an Isolation Order (IO).
+Please visit <a href="https://www.covid.gov.sg/unwell/hrp" target="_blank">this page</a> for information on the recovery procedure.

+Please also note that if a traveller’s test result is confirmed to be positive, all persons who had shared the same room with the traveller, as well as those identified to be a close contact, should follow <a href="https://www.covid.gov.sg/" target="_blank">MOH’s Protocol 3</a> and may be served with a Health Risk Warning (HRW).

 ---